School of Engineering and Computer Science

 Honor Societies

-Eta Kappa Nu National ECE Honor Society, Kappa Tau Chapter, Dr. Adam Weaver, Advisor.
+Eta Kappa Nu National ECE Honor Society, Kappa Tau Chapter, Professor Adam Weaver, Advisor.
 Eta Kappa Nu, abbreviated HKN, is the national honor society for Electrical and Computer Engineering students.
 Baylor’s group is the Kappa Tau Chapter.
 Membership is by invitation and is based on a review of the student’s high academic record and character.
-Junior ECE majors in the upper one-fourth, and senior ECE students in the upper on-third, of their respective classes are eligible for consideration and election to HKN.
+Junior ECE majors in the upper one-fourth, and senior ECE students in the upper one-third of their respective classes are eligible for consideration and election to HKN.

 Student Organizations